akazukin5151/koneko-old/README.md

 * Revert to the old lscat shell script.

     1. In `show_artist_illusts()` (`utils.py`), change `renderer="lscat"` to `renderer="lscat old"`.
+    2. Note that Image and User views (mode 2, 3, 4) still use lscat.
+The responsible code are annotated with a `# LSCAT` comment.

 * Revert to the original lsix script.
 This would be more reliable than 1., because it has all the checks for terminal sizes.
 However, you cannot use kitty; xterm works.